 Besides your kitchen, just as you want to place an air purifier at the source of your pollution, you will significantly improve the quality of your air if you place your devices in the most polluted room in your house in addition to your kitchen.
 Usually, the most polluted room in your home will cause pollution in the rest of your home.
 This could be where your pets sleep, or your basement, a room that’s facing a busy street or a room where mold is building up.

 If you live in a house with 3 bedrooms or more it can be tricky to determine which room is most polluted.
 This is where tools like air quality monitoring devices and test kits come in handy.
-Use an air quality monitoring device like the IQAIR Air Visual Pro Air Quality Monitor to determine the air quality in each room and once you find the most polluted room you know exactly where to put an air purifier in your home.
+Use an air quality monitoring device like the IQAIR Air Visual Pro Air Quality Monitor (which is available at Amazon) to determine the air quality in each room and once you find the most polluted room you know exactly where to put an air purifier in your home.

 An air quality monitoring tool is the quickest way forward here and you can continue using it ever so often to ensure you are maintaining good indoor air quality in your home.